“Educating the mind without educating the heart is no education at all.”

 Year 4

-During the summer term, we revisited our knowledge of Buddhism.
+In Year 4, we revisited our knowledge of Buddhism.
 We consolidated our learning about the Bhudda’s teachings of how to lead a good life, with a specific focus on the Noble 8 fold path that all Bhuddists try to follow.
 We had many insightful discussions about how best we could lead a good life and what lessons we could learn from the teachings of the Buddha.
 We then revisited Christianity and discussed whether Christians need to go to church in order to show they are Christians.
 We also explored the importance of baptism and marriage to Christians.

 Year 5